deadlyvipers/dojo_rules/introduction.md

 Hello from Dan
-My favorite Code School Path is .Net
+My favorite Code School Path is JavaScript